When building or restoring a car, you absolutely HAVE to take pictures.

 They say that a picture is worth a thousand words, so according to my math, a Youtube video must be worth at least a thousand pictures.
 We know that replacing headlights can be a mystery to someone who hasn’t done it before, so we had one of our in-house automotive experts make a video explaining the in’s and out’s of it.
 It takes place under the hood of a beautiful silver, supercharged, Pontiac Grand Prix.
 Sure, being supercharged doesn’t make a difference as far as automotive headlights are concerned, but it sure does add some excitement to the paragraph.
 So sit back, grab your favorite beverage, and let us show you how it’s done.

 If you love it, hate it, or have a suggestion, let me know by leaving a comment or sending me your feedback via email at email@example.com

 Sometimes you go to a car show and find that the most interesting vehicles are the ones in the parking lot.
 What we have here is a giant aluminum cow (or is it a bull?) sitting atop a 1969 Pontiac Firebird Convertible.
 Before discovering this amazing relic, I had often found myself awake at night wondering if the addition of a giant aluminum animal would improve the look of my vehicle.
 Luckily for me, this person proved that it wasn’t as great as I had once imagined.
-Thank goodness, because I was really having a tough time finding a giant aluminum Impala to sit on my Impala. » Continue reading more of this post…
+Thank goodness, because I was really having a tough time finding a giant aluminum Impala to sit on my Impala.
+Continue reading This 1969 Firebird convertible Never saw this coming…